itanyag22/trace-speed-safety/evaluation/sensitivity_report.md

-# TRACE — Sensitivity Analysis Report
+# TRACE (Sensitivity Analysis Report)

-This report tests how Priority 1 segment classifications respond to variation in tier weights.
-The analysis distinguishes between core combinations, which represent plausible operational weightings where all three tiers contribute, and reference combinations, which are single-tier extremes used for diagnostic purposes only.
+This report tests how the Priority 1 segment classification holds up when the weights assigned to each tier are varied.
+The goal is to understand which P1 flags are robust findings that would appear regardless of how the three tiers are weighted, and which are more sensitive to the specific weight configuration used.

+Two types of weight combinations are tested.
+Core combinations represent plausible operational weightings where all three tiers contribute to the final score.
+Reference combinations are single-tier extremes included for diagnostic purposes, to show what the output would look like if only one dimension of misalignment were considered.

-Robustness is graded against the eight core combinations: a segment is Robust if it is P1 under all eight, Strong if P1 under six or more, Moderate if P1 under four or more, and Borderline if P1 under fewer than four.
+Robustness is graded based on how many of the eight core combinations a segment appears in as P1.
+A segment graded Robust is P1 under all eight configurations.
+Strong means P1 under six or seven.
+Moderate means four or five.
+Borderline means fewer than four.

 ---